I have a new love in my life. I found her far away on a trip-of-a-lifetime during 8 weeks of travel. Her name is India and Wow! I’m head over heels!

 After all this adventure it is hard to sit in one place, working away at my computer, but I’m grateful I get to reflect on these insights as part of my work.
 For me, it is better to travel and return, than only to travel the mall.

-I’m integrating my insights so I won’t forget them.
-I’m focusing on the journey not the destination, seeing my baggage, being open to change, taking care of my body and mind, and loving.
+I don’t want to forget these insights, the journeys, the destinations, becoming aware of my baggage, being open to change, taking care of my body and mind, and loving.

 And I’m dreaming of how I can get back to my new lover, India.
 Can you hear her softly calling too?
 Maybe I’ll offer training there, go on a Himalayan retreat, or a back-water beach vacation.
 Maybe all three.